erasmosoares/sample-node/README.md

 This is a sample RESTful API with Express (Node.js) and mongoDb.

-All the configurations use environment variables, for connectionstring you need to create a cluster in mongo cloud and add to the configuration.
+Always use environment variables for configurations, for connectionstring you need to create a cluster in mongo cloud and add to the configuration.

 For a simple version of this project please check: